nipil/dedicated-server-availability-watcher/README.md

 # Docker

-Build the image :
+Build image :

+    docker build -t dsaw:latest .

+The program is not a daemon, it does a single execution then exits, preserving system resources :

-    docker build -it dsaw .
+    docker run -it --rm --name dsaw \

-Then on runtime :

-    # checks if if container exists
-    docker container ls --all -f name=dsaw -q

-    # if not, create container
+    --mount type=volume,src=dsaw,dst=/home/dsaw \
+    ...
+ADDITIONNAL MOUNT OPTIONS ... \
+    ...
+ADDITIONNAL ENV VARIABLES ... \
+    dsaw:latest \
+    ...
+DSAW COMMAND ....

+For example, for OVH provider, using the `email-sendmail` notifier, and using a working host system's `msmtp` configuration, and looking for the availability of an inexpensive server, which should not be located in Canada (see OVH section documentation) :

-    docker create -it --name dsaw \
+    docker run -it --rm --name dsaw \
-    dsaw:latest provider check --notifier NOTIFIER_NAME PROVIDER_NAME SERVER_REF

-    # if you are using email-sendmail notifier, add the following options :
+    --mount type=volume,src=dsaw,dst=/home/dsaw \
     --mount type=bind,src=/etc/msmtprc,dst=/etc/msmtprc,readonly \
+    --env EMAIL_TO=your.email@example.org \
+    --env EMAIL_FROM=a@b.c \
-    --env EMAIL_TO=target_email@example.org --env EMAIL_FROM=account_email@provider.ext \
+    --env OVH_EXCLUDE_DATACENTER=ca,bhs \

-    # Then run the program (either manually, or using some sort of cron job) :
-    docker start -ai dsaw

-The program is not a daemon, it does a single execution then exits, preserving system resources.
+    dsaw:latest \
+    provider check --notifier email-sendmail ovh 22sk011

+Additional information :

+- This creates the named volume `dsaw` to store the persisted "latest" state.
+- This volume _will not be removed on exit_, so subsequent runs do not notify every time
+- There is a very low quantity of information stored in this volume, and only two accesses per run.

 # Usage